 - Write down all details remembered as soon as possible.

 All members of the university community are responsible for knowing and understanding the university’s policy prohibiting sexual harassment and misconduct.
 Students who do not understand the policy should contact the Office of Student Development.
-Faculty and staff who do not understand the policy should contact their department chair or supervisor or the Office of Human Resources.
-Department chairs or supervisors who need assistance in understanding, interpreting, or applying the policy should contact the Director of Human Resources.
+Faculty and staff who do not understand the policy should contact their department chair or supervisor or the Office of Finance and Administration.
+Department chairs or supervisors who need assistance in understanding, interpreting, or applying the policy should contact the Vice President for Finance and Administration.

 Coercion - Unreasonable pressure or persuasion, duress, cajoling and/or compulsion to engage in unwanted sexual activity.
 Can be confused with romance or seduction but can be identified by the following factors: intensity, frequency, duration and/or isolation.